bpython/bpython/doc/sphinx/source/configuration-options.rst

 ^^^^^^^^^^^^^^^
 Default: F7

-Edit current line in an external editor.
+Edit the entire session in an external editor.

 .. versionadded:: 0.13